 /bullet/ MANUFACTURE OF JET ENGINE REPLACEMENT PARTS.
-We design, manufacturer and distribute jet engine replacement parts for sale at substantially lower prices than those manufactured by jet engine original equipment manufacturers.
-The FAA has approved these parts, and they are the functional equivalent of parts of original equipment manufacturers.
+We design, manufacturer and distribute jet engine replacement parts for sale at substantially lower prices than those manufactured by jet engine OEMs.
+The FAA has approved these parts, and they are the functional equivalent of OEM-manufactured parts.